aws-samples/aws-online-data-migration-workshop/transfersftp/README.md

-AWS TRANSFER FOR SFTP - FILE TRANSFER PROTOCOL MODULE
+AWS TRANSFER FOR SFTP MODULE- FILE TRANSFER PROTOCOL
 ======================================================
 Copyright Amazon Web Services, Inc. and its affiliates.
 All rights reserved.This sample code is made available under the MIT-0 license.
 See the LICENSE file.